 circuit.keys = keys

-If assigned keys are generated for a different circuit, an exception would be raised.
+If assigned keys are generated for a different circuit, an exception will be raised.

 You can also use the filesystem to store the keys directly, without needing to deal with serialization and file management yourself: